iyamliane/Linux-Assignment-1/README.md

-# Linux-Assignment-1
-Digital Ocean Tutorial
+# Digital Ocean Server Setup #

+>Note: This tutorial assumes that the user is using Windows Powershell.

 <h2>Creating SSH Keys </h2>

 <p>Creating an SSH key pair provides an extra layer of security as it is a more secure authentication method.
 It will also simplify the process of accessing your server. </p>

->Note: This tutorial assumes that the user is using Windows Powershell.

 - Start in your home directory using ```~```
 - Create a .ssh directory in your home directory